czguo-cs/MEnvAgent/README.md

 ## 📰 News

 <!-- * **[Jan.
 2026]**: Our paper "MEnvAgent: Scalable Polyglot Environment Construction for Verifiable Software Engineering" has been submitted to ! -->
 * **[Jan.
-2026]**: We release MEnvData-SWE-2K, a high-quality polyglot SWE dataset with verified executable environments and agent trajectories.
+2026]**: We release MEnvData, a high-quality polyglot SWE dataset with verified executable environments and agent trajectories.
 * **[Jan.
 2026]**: MEnvBench is now available - a comprehensive benchmark covering 1,000 tasks across 10 mainstream programming languages.

 ## ⭐ Key Features